juhoinkinen/Annif-wiki/Commands.md

 ### Load vocabulary

-    annif loadvoc <projectid> <subjectfile> [--overwrite]
+    annif loadvoc <projectid> <subjectfile> [--force]

 Parameters:
 * `subjectfile`: path to a file containing subjects in [a subject vocabulary format](https://github.com/NatLibFi/Annif/wiki/Subject-vocabulary-formats)
-* `overwrite`: replace an existing vocabulary instead of updating it
+* `force`: replace an existing vocabulary instead of updating it

 This will load the vocabulary to be used in subject indexing.
 Note that although `projectid` is a parameter of the command, the vocabulary is shared by all the projects with the same `vocab` identifier in [the project configuration](https://github.com/NatLibFi/Annif/wiki/Project-configuration), and the vocabulary only needs to be loaded for one of those projects.

 If a vocabulary has already been loaded, reinvoking `loadvoc` with a new subject file will update the Annif's internal vocabulary: label names are updated and any subject not appearing in the new subject file is removed.
 Note that new subjects will not be suggested before the project is retrained with the updated vocabulary.
-The update behavior can be overriden with the `--overwrite` option.
+The update behavior can be overridden with the `--force` option.

 REST equivalent: N/A